-A bunch of people have been reaching out to me with questions recently, and it’s made me realize that maybe I need to make this a little more clear.
+A bunch of people have been reaching out to me with questions recently, and it’s made me realize that maybe I should answer a few frequently asked questions about my story.

 You can read about all of the pieces I had to figure out in my series Key Points of My Recovery.
 I’m also planning to release an e-book of the exercises I found helpful, and also have a few more Youtube videos up my sleeve.

 Ultimately, it came down to striking the right balance, while also never giving up.

 I had to seek out professionals, but also weigh their advice about what I knew to be true about my own body.
 No one person was able to provide all of the answers for me– there were people who were incredibly helpful along the way, but ultimately, I am the one who had to put all the pieces together for myself.

 This isn’t necessarily anyone’s fault (although there was certainly a wide range in skill level, among the people I encountered).
 The thing is, the SI joint is so unique from person to person.
 The things that hurt us, and the things that help us, can be very individual.
 So I had to weigh the advice given to me with people who had the training, as well as the experience treating others, to really give me some perspective and ideas.
 But ultimately I had to be the decision maker, and realize if maybe something wasn’t turning out to be quite so helpful.